Frequently Asked Questions about Open Meetings

 Answer: The Open Meeting Law requires two types of notice: (1) meeting notice and (2) agenda notice.
 The notice requirements are satisfied by posting meeting notices and agendas in a prominent place at the principal office of the public agency, or, if no such office exists, at the building where the meeting is to be held.
+The notice for meetings and agendas shall also be posted electronically if the entity maintains an online presence through a website or a social media platform.
 The Open Meeting Law does not require publication of the notice in a newspaper or advertisement.
 However, other statutes governing particular entities may require publication of notice.

 The Open Meeting Law also requires that notice be posted at specific minimum times prior to the meeting.
 These times vary, depending on the type of meeting being held.
 The notice of an executive session must state the authorizing provision of law.

 Question No. 14: What are the notice and agenda requirements for a regular meeting?

 Answer: For "regular meetings," the Open Meeting Law requires no less than a five (5) calendar day meeting notice and a forty-eight (48) hour agenda notice, unless otherwise provided by statute.29 Any public agency that holds meetings at regular intervals at least once per calendar month, which are scheduled in advance over the course of the year, may satisfy this notice requirement by posting meeting notices at least once each year of its regular meeting schedule.
 Agenda notice must still be posted at least 48 hours before the meeting.